-Are you wondering how to open a cannabis dispensary in New Mexico?
-This page is dedicated to keeping you up to date on the latest news and information relevant to opening a cannabis business in the state.
+Are you wondering how to open a dispensary in New Mexico?
+This page is dedicated to keeping you up to date on the latest news and information relevant to opening a cannabis dispensary business in the state.
 This includes helpful insights on what is next to come for the industry there.

 At a special meeting on March 31, 2021, the New Mexico House and Senate passed a bill to legalize, regulate, and tax marijuana for adults over 21.
 When the bill was signed by Gov. Michelle Lujan Grisham on April 12, it became law.
 Possession of up to two ounces of cannabis and cultivation of up to six mature plants by adults is now legal.